Laboratory Safety Assessment Policy

 Assessments of environmental health and safety conditions in the University of Nevada, Reno laboratories will be conducted on a regular and continuing basis in order to evaluate compliance with regulatory requirements and other recognized laboratory safety practices.
 Results of these assessments will be documented, and noted deficiencies will be resolved.

-Vice President for Research; Environmental Health and Safety Department
+Vice President, Research and Innovation; Environmental Health and Safety Department

 This policy applies to all teaching and research laboratories, and laboratory stockrooms and storerooms maintained by the University of Nevada, Reno that possess chemical, biological, or physical hazards.